sanjoy/playingwithpointers.com/index.md

 I'm Sanjoy, and this is my presence on the Internet.
 This website contains my [blog][blog] and some basic information about myself.

-Opinions expressed here are entirely personal.
+Opinions and technical judgement expressed here are entirely personal.

 # professional information